-His practice is collaborative and over the years he has co/authored over 50 moving image works, ranging from 1 minute lyrical films, to feature length documentaries, experimental docu-fictions, campaigning films, music videos and multi-platform videos.
+His practice is collaborative and over the years he has co/authored over 60 moving image works, ranging from 1 minute lyrical films, to feature length documentaries, experimental docu-fictions, campaigning films, music videos and multi-platform videos.
 He has exhibited sound works, outdoor installations, as well as a 15 meter long site-specific panorama.
 His work explores the recurrent themes of memory, landscape, the poetics of everyday life, social justice.

 Rastko holds a BA (Hons) degree in Contemporary Media Practice from the University of Westminster, an MA in Research Architecture from Goldsmiths College and a Diploma in Employment Law from the Workers Educational Association.
 He has been active in the anti-war, housing and trade union movements.